meherc99/SwarmSoftwareSelections/README.md

 * [Obstacle Avoidance and Path Retracing](https://2019.robotix.in/tutorial/pathplanning/obstacleavoidance/)
 * [RRT Path Planning](https://2019.robotix.in/tutorial/pathplanning/rrtplanner/)

+## Submission Guidelines

+Please register at [this](http://swarm-iitkgp.github.io/recruit), before participating, so that we can notify you of interviews, meetings and changes, if any.

+The contest is live till 4th March, 2019.
+You need to submit only `code.py` file over email to the following email address: spandankumarsahu@gmail.com, with the subject as `[Software Selections 2019]<RollNumber>`

+There will be meetings held for doubts and help, on a weekly basis, the exact date and time will be notified through email.

+The results of the contest will be updated on a weekly basis, and will be shared through Swarm Robotics' Facebook page.
+So please, like and follow the page.

+For any queries, doubts or help, please email at: spandankumarsahu@gmail.com or give a call to Haque(7430099555) or Spandan(7477858944).

 ## How to Run
 Clone this repository (either download it, or use this command on a terminal: `git clone https://github.com/Swarm-IITKgp/SwarmSoftwareSelections`)